pgspider/influxdb_fdw/README.md

 ### Schemaless feature
 - The feature enables user to utilize schema-less feature of InfluxDB.
 - For example, without schemaless feature if a tag-key or field-key is added to InfluxDB measurement, user have to create corresponding foreign table in PostgreSQL.
 This feature eliminates this re-creation of foreign table.
-- `schemaless` foreign table option in influxdb_fdw:
+- `schemaless` foreign table option in `influxdb_fdw`:
   - schemaless `true` enable schemaless mode.
   - schemaless `false` disable schemaless mode.
 - `schemaless` option is supported in `IMPORT FOREIGN SCHEMA`.
-- If schemaless option is not configured, default value is `false`.
+- If `schemaless` option is not configured, default value is `false`.
-- If schemaless is `false` or not configured, influxdb_fdw works as non-schemaless mode.
+- If `schemaless` is `false` or not configured, `influxdb_fdw` works as non-schemaless mode.

 Columns of foreign table in schemaless mode
 - The columns are fixed with names and types as below: